algorithm-archivists/algorithm-archive/contents/plotting/plotting.md

 {% endmethod %}

+TODO: change to exp() function, then to sin again at the end for logscale sine plot for the rest of the chapter.
+Say something like...
+"This is an awful plot, so we'll use it as our example for the rest of this chapter"
 #### logscale

-In addition to changing the values of the x and y tics, we can also change the axis to plot in logscale by using the following command:
+In addition to changing the values of the x and y tics, we can also change the axes to plot in logscale by using the following command:

 {% method %}
 {% sample lang="gnuplot" %}